 A key installation issue with the floating bearing gear pump design is their dislike of side loads on the drive shaft.
 Internal forces are so high that the pumps can work perfectly if simply suspended from their own drive shaft, however, if they are driven without a flexible coupling or by belts or gears that apply side loads, their efficiency may be severely affected.

 Good suction ability but always avoid running dry or drawing fluid above the manufacturers specified pressure head.
 Although they will self-prime, this is likely to severely reduce the operating life.

 Mechanical and volumetric efficiency will always be limited by the gear tip and side sealing face leakage.
 Be aware that these can change with operating temperatures outside of their normal working range.

-Be very careful never to overpressurise a gear pump above its rated pressures.
+Be very careful never to overpressurise a gear pump or motor above its rated pressures.
 Because the gear tips cut into the body during the manufacturer's final production testing, if you then apply a higher pressure the teeth will cut in even further, sending high levels of dirt into your hydraulic system.

 Pumps perform well across a range of operating conditions although efficiencies will vary with speed, pressure, and temperature, which may be a problem the input power is designed for optimal working conditions.

 Try to avoid steep pressure rise rates, which can also reduce working life.
 See the manufacturer's working pressure peak curves in their datasheets.